UNSW-CEEM/NEMSEER/CONTRIBUTING.md

       ```
     - Use the virtual env in your terminal by running `poetry shell`, or direct your favourite text editor to the poetry environment

-4. Use `git` (or similar) to create a branch for local development and make your changes:
+4. Install the `pre-commit` git hook scripts that `nemseer` uses by running the following code within your Poetry environment (e.g. after running `poetry shell`)

       ```console
+      $ pre-commit install
+      ```

+5. Use `git` (or similar) to create a branch for local development and make your changes:

+    ```console
     $ git checkout -b name-of-your-bugfix-or-feature
     ```

-5. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.
+6. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.

-6. Commit your changes and open a pull request.
+7. Commit your changes and open a pull request.

 ## Pull Request Guidelines